unidavemeyer/pygame-rpg/README.md

    * Possibility: Add basic flipbook animation model for hero, enemies
    * Possibility: Add upgrade menu and ability upgrades for hero (stronger attack, more health, etc.)
  * Start working on something
-   * Could make/modify a wld file to set up your own thing
+   * ~Could make/modify a wld file to set up your own thing~
    * Could try to adjust how fast the hero runs
    * Could try to add an NPC that moves in a fixed shape
    * Could try to add an NPC that moves toward the hero

-Daily Plan 2022-10-13
+Daily Plan 2022-10-20
 ---------------------
  * Video call with Mentor in the morning to start up and again in the afternoon to wrap up
    * Note funny schedule - may need to cut short morning call